artsakenos/PebbleChain/src/main/java/tk/artsakenos/pebblechain/README.md

 * target - If you need to validate the target
 * data - The Block data

-E.g., according to the Pebble version 20191105 the merkel data (before hashing) is shaped like this:
+E.g., according to the version 20191105 the merkel data (before hashing) is shaped like this:

       version + "\n"
     + pebble.getHash_previous() + "\n"
     + pebble.getTarget() + "\n"
     + pebble.getOwner() + "\n"